bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 A Transformer is a class that implements the fit and transform methods, which allow the application of an operation on a sample of data.
 For more details, see :ref:`bob.bio.base.transformer`.

-Here is a basic stateless Transformer class:
+Here is a basic Transformer class that does not require fit:

 .. code-block:: python